LuXuryPro/satellite/README.md

 # Satellite
-Simple simulator, which uses evolution algorithm to find the best parameters for satellite.
+Simple simulator, which uses evolution algorithm to find the best starting parameters for satellite.

 ## Setup:
 ###Clone repo